valsamovich/cs.github.io/README.md

 - Web services can be discovered using UDDI
 - Web services can be used by other applications
 - HTTP and XML is the basis for Web services

+The [Web Services Description Language (WSDL)](http://www.w3schools.com/webservices/ws_wsdl_intro.asp) is an XML-based language used to describe the services a business offers and to provide a way for individuals and other businesses to access those services electronically.

+- WSDL stands for Web Services Description Language
+- WSDL is written in XML
+- WSDL is an XML document
+- WSDL is used to describe Web services
+- WSDL is also used to locate Web services
+- WSDL is a W3C recommendation